 Where to go in Canada in March?

-There are plenty of fun things to do in Canada in March, despite the chilly weather.
+Despite the chilly weather, there are plenty of fun things to do in Canada in March.
 Here are a few ideas:

 Visit a maple syrup farm – March is the perfect time to visit a maple syrup farm and see how this sweet treat is made.

-Take a winter hike – There are many beautiful hiking trails across Canada that are even more stunning when blanketed in snow.
+Take a winter hike – Many beautiful trails across Canada are even more stunning when blanketed in snow.
 Just be sure to dress warmly and pack appropriate gear.